The Knot and WeddingWire (AKA WeddingPro) is the biggest wedding industry advertising platform.

 People actively searching for wedding vendors will be displayed in your Ad and will visit your website.
 If your wedding venue or service resonates with them, they’ll contact you for a tour or more info.
 Simple as that.
 Whether you take them through a drip email or text campaign or email each couple individually is up to you.

-I don’t advertise for wedding clients on Facebook or Pinterest – only on Google.
+I usually don’t advertise for wedding clients on Facebook or Pinterest – only on Google.

 I’d rather advertise to people actively on the hunt for wedding services than Facebook folks who just happened to be engaged or in a relationship.
 Who knows if they’re even going to get married anytime soon?